Press is disappointed with ‘worst sex scene ever’ with The Weeknd and Lily Rose Depp in The Idol

 place of business Diversity finds the series “disgusting” and calls The Weeknd’s acting talents “non-existent”.
 Conclusion After two episodes the audience is at a loss Guardian, The timing of the torture porn, according to the newspaper, was designed solely to shock without any creative value.
 Of Sculpture It’s back in “sick” fashion.
 The makers must hate the characters and the audience, according to the newspaper.
 They can hardly believe that such an ’empty’ show can be seen in the same service as a winner succession,

 scathing reviews only seem to work in favor of Sculpture, The first episode attracted 3.6 million viewers in one week, which is Excitement (3.3 million) and White lotus (3 million).
-We have to take those figures seriously, because they come from HBO itself.
+We have to take those figures with a grain of salt, since they come from HBO itself.
 When page six wrote that The Weeknd would not make a second season, HBO immediately called that nothing had been decided yet.

 the character is a psychopath